 - Advanced Taping

-- Current accreditation as an SMA Level 1 Sports Trainer
+- Current accreditation as an SMA or NRL Level 1 Sports Trainer

 To enrol, students must be a minimum of 16 years of age.
 Children under 16 may be accepted on a case-by-case basis upon application to their local SMA state branch (in the state where the course is to be held).
 This ensures the student has the necessary skills to undertake training and assessment requirements.